sigoden/llm-functions/docs/agent.md

 ### conversation_starters

-Predefined prompts or questions that the agent can use to initiate interactions or conversations.
+Define Predefined prompts or questions that users can ask to initiate interactions or conversations with the agent.
+This helps provide guidance for users on how to engage with the agent effectively.

  ```yaml
  conversation_starters: